Arsonide/VentrixSyncDisks/ModFolderContent/README.md

 - **Node Despawn Time**: When rendering vent networks, when nodes expire, how long it takes for them to shrink and disappear.

 ## License
 All code in this project is distributed under the MIT License.
 Feel free to use, modify, and distribute as needed.
 That license can be found in **License.txt**.
-Attribution and licenses for all third party libraries and assets used in the creation of Ventrix Sync Disks can be found in **Attribution.txt**.